Navaneeth-007/SignAI/README.md

-# SignLLM - Sign Language Recognition
+# SignAI - Sign Language Recognition

 A real-time sign language recognition application that uses machine learning to interpret sign language gestures and convert them into text and speech.